Lake Mary Personal Injury Lawyer

 - If you were in a motor vehicle crash, make sure to get the name, address and phone number of the other driver as well as their insurance information and car license plate number

 - If you were injured by a defective product, keep the packaging, instructions and all product parts

 - Keep a file documenting your medical records, keep receipts and invoices,

 Call Your Insurance Company: Report the accident to your insurance company but only provide the facts.
 It’s best to consult an attorney before providing further information.

 Don’t Give a Recorded Statement: Following your accident, the insurance company may ask you to give a recorded statement.
 You have the right to decline and say you would like to speak to an attorney first.
 An insurance adjuster will most likely try to get you to say something to incriminate yourself or weaken your claim.

-Don’t Sign a Medical Authorization Release Form: Do not sign any medical authorization forms.
+Don’t Sign a Medical Authorization Release Form: Do not sign any medical authorization forms from the at-fault insurance company.
 Doing so would give the insurance company access to your private medical records.

 If an insurance adjuster offers you a quick settlement – don’t take the bait!
 The amount offered will most likely not reflect the true value of your claim.
 Settling so soon after your accident is never a good idea because it doesn’t take into account the full extent of your injuries or factor in any medical care you may need in the future.
 If you agree to a settlement and sign the general release forms, you are essentially waiving your rights to pursue additional compensation.

 Trying to stand up to an insurance company on your own puts you at a distinct disadvantage.
 Insurance companies have an entire team of experts working against you — their own lawyers, trained adjusters, investigators, and medical experts.
 The best way to level the playing field is to have a skilled personal injury attorney fighting to protect your interests.